Code-Institute-Submissions/Gretaah-milestone-project1/README.md

 - **Progress** Progress bars for each individual part of the course I am taking at the Code Institute

-- **Projects** I am using this page to introduce some projects that I am interested in at the moment but when my own projects are done I will add them here.
+- **Projects** I am using this page to introduce some projects that I am interested in at the moment but when my own projects are completed I will add them here.

-- **Connect** This page I made in case some of my friends or family want to recommend people to collaborate with me, or maybe hire me.
+- **Connect** I have made this site in case some of my friends or family want to recommend people to collaborate with me, or maybe hire me.
+I would also like people to get in touch with advice on how to develop the content on the site.

 <br/>